Religion and American Politics: A Historic Perspective

 lot of Armageddon movies in the last few years.
 Just as Martin Luther

 called Rome "the whore of Babylon," many Americans seem to think the same way about Washington.
-They see a president who supports laws and programs
+They see presidents and other elected politicians who support laws and programs they believe are evil.
+Not wrong, but evil.
+There can be no

 law, democratic process, fall on closed ears and minds.
 Opponents are demonized.

 Americans have had a strong tendency to see social problems as moral issues.
 Social issues usually have a strong component of religion-based morality.
 Drugs is a current example.
 Punishment for illegal behavior, not reduction of usage or social costs, is the preferred policy.
 Until recently, only libertarians and most economists, two notoriously materialistic and overlapping groups, disagreed.
 While some marijuana use is now legal, America has been racked by waves of illegal drugs use over the last six decades.
+Not even the wave of opioid and fentanyl drug deaths among young, male, white Americans has changed national opinion.

 Americans have had a strong tendency to see social problems as moral issues.
 Social issues usually have a strong component of religion-based morality.
 Drugs is a current example.
 Punishment for illegal behavior, not reduction of usage or social costs, is the preferred policy.
 Until recently, only libertarians and most economists, two notoriously materialistic and overlapping groups, disagreed.
 While some marijuana use is now legal, America has been racked by waves of illegal drugs use over the last six decades.
+Not even the wave of opioid and fentanyl drug deaths among young, male, white Americans has changed national opinion.

 Over the last 60 years, we have